The Short-Term Rental Market in Prince Edward County

 The Rental Season

-The rental season in the county has traditionally run from May 24 to Labour Day weekend, though as its popularity increases, we’re seeing people throughout the year.
+The rental season in the county has traditionally run from May to September, though as its popularity increases, we’re seeing people throughout the year.
 Your busiest time will certainly be through the summer months.

 Rental rates for short-term accommodations vary greatly, and depend on location, size, condition, features, reviews and marketing).
 A quick survey on Airbnb in the summer of 2017 reveals: